Affinity Trust’s Positive Behaviour Support service in Bradford, for children and young people with learning disabilities, was launched in early 2018.

 develop parents’ skills and confidence in looking after their child.

 For each child, we agree a maintenance plan with all key stakeholders, enabling withdrawal of the service from the delivery of direct support.
-During the maintenance period, we provide minimal oversight and monitoring of outcomes.
+During the maintenance period, we continue to monitor outcomes.

 The service is funded partly by a social investor, and Affinity Trust is paid only if the children and young people stay out of residential care.